 Modern teens don’t know how great vinyl sounds.
 Buy your 17 year old a turntable and then take him to your favorite wax outlet to shop for music.

-The Crosley CR6019D-BK Executive Portable USB Turntable with Bluetooth runs for just $75, but it offers decent sound—you need to pair it with the speakers your teen probably already has.
+The Crosley CR6019D-BK Executive Portable USB Turntable with Bluetooth offers a decent sound—you need to pair it with the speakers your teen probably already has.
 It occupies minimal space, plays three speeds, and comes with some good enough built-in speakers.

 Teens love comic conventions like this one.
-A junior ticket will run about $33 for one day of attendance.
 Yours will be near double that.

 These are some of the best gifts for a 17-year-old boy.
 But if you don’t see something that resonates with you on our list, use your imagination and discover what you can dig up.
 All you have to do is follow our guidelines about combining fun with style and bridging the gap between adult and kid.